CAPITAL IMPROVEMENT PROGRAM

 Location: Lampson Well, Lampson Ave.

-Funding Source and Budget: $4,450,000 - Orange County Water District (OCWD) Producer Well Construction Loan
+Funding Source and Budget: $4,450,000 - Water Enterprise & Orange County Water District (OCWD) Producer Well Construction Loan

 Current Status: Constructability Review